Admissions

 To be considered for admission, the applicant must satisfy the following requirements:

-1. The applicant must hold a bachelor’s degree from an accredited U.S. institution or provide proof of equivalent training from a recognized academic institution outside the United States.
+The applicant must hold a bachelor’s degree from a regionally accredited U.S. institution or provide proof of equivalent training from a recognized academic institution outside the United States.
 Equivalency is determined by international evaluators in the Graduate School.

 Final evaluation of application files will not occur until all of the above requirements have been met.
 Applicants will be notified by the dean of the Graduate School when an admissions decision has been made.
 Some departments, operating with a limited number of spaces for students each year, make final decisions for the fall semester in early spring.